Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

-\datasetname describes the sales between October 2016 and December 2019 of 5577 products in 100 shops of Nunalie, an Italian fast-fashion company funded in 2003.
-For each product, multimodal information is available, which will be detailed in the following subsections, giving more emphasis to sales data and Google Trends.
+\datasetname{} describes the sales between October 2016 and December 2019 of 5577 products in 100 shops of Nunalie, an Italian fast-fashion company funded in 2003.
+For each product, multimodal information is available, which will be detailed in the following subsections.